riceissa/issarice.com/wiki/amath-383.md

 >  never really helped.

 I'm actually sympathetic to this view.
-Even though I covered differential equations in [MATH 135](), the class was not just about differential equations; as a result, I only spent a few weeks on material that others would have spent the entire quarter (or multiple quarters) on[^diffeq].
+Even though I covered differential equations in [[MATH 135]], the class was not just about differential equations; as a result, I only spent a few weeks on material that others would have spent the entire quarter (or multiple quarters) on[^diffeq].
 From observing a few of the other students in